New York premier of insightful new play at 59E59 Theaters recounts the tragedy of Vietnam War with inventive staging and sincere performances.

 By: Patrick Christiano

-Two weeks clean, Jude returns home to attend her estranged father’s funeral and confronts the ghosts of his past in the basement of her family home, where the play is set.
+Jude returns home, two weeks clean, to attend her estranged father’s funeral.
+Once home, she is haunted by the ghosts of his past in the basement of the family home, where the play is set.
 Rummaging through the deceased man’s possessions on the day before his funeral, Jude clashes with her sister Helena, and faces her long-held beliefs about her father and her family.
-The strong drama inventively moves back and forth from the safe basement setting, to the war-torn jungles of Vietnam with an intimate staging that is both powerful and resonate.
+The drama inventively moves back and forth from the safe basement setting, to the war-torn jungles of Vietnam with an intimate staging that is both powerful and resonate.

 The excellent cast also features Diego Aguirre, Donte Bonner, Nile Harris, Thony Mena, Cody Robinson, Scott Thomas, and Nathan Jan Yaffe.

 The design team includes Brian MacDevitt (production design); Andrew R. Cohen (set design); Rob Siler (lighting design); Mathew M. Nielsen (sound design and original music); and Kelsey Hunt (costume design).
 OCCUPIED TERRITORIES is choreographed by Kelly Maxner.
 The Production Stage Manager is Kaelyn Kreicbergs.

 Produced by Theater Alliance of Washington, DC & Available Potential Enterprises, MA at 59E59 Theaters at 59 East 59th Street, between Park and Madison Avenues The performance schedule is Wednesday – Thursday at 7:15 PM, Friday at 8:15 PM; Saturday at 2:15 PM and 8:15 PM; and Sunday at 3:15 PM.